marcosgz/multi-background-job/README.md

 ## Usage

 This gem should work with default configurations if you have `REDIS_URL` and/or `FAKTORY_URL` environment variables correctly defined.
-But you can use the `MultiBackgroundJob#configure` method to custumize default settings.
+But you can use the `MultiBackgroundJob#configure` method to customize default settings.

 ```ruby
 MultiBackgroundJob.configure do |config|